Topics in Digital and Computational Demography

 - Tom Theile

 - Emilio Zagheni

-Rapid increases in computational power and the explosion of Internet, social media and mobile phone use have radically changed our lives, the way we interact with each other and our behavior, including demographic choices and constraints.
+Rapid increases in computational power and the explosion of Internet, social media and mobile phone use have radically changed our lives, how we interact, and our behavior, including demographic choices and constraints.
 The digitalization of our lives has also led to the so-called “data revolution” that is transforming the social sciences.

-Data science tools offer social scientists the opportunity to address core demographic questions in new ways.
+Data science tools allow social scientists to address core demographic questions in new ways.
 At the same time, demographic and social science methods enable researchers to make sense of new and complex data sources for which novel approaches and research designs may be needed.

 The main goals for this course are: